msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * New “SMS payment instructions” class to be able to integrate with SMS sending plugins in the future
 * New `multibanco_ifthen_sms_instructions` filter to customize the SMS payment instructions
 * [WooCommerce - APG SMS Notifications](https://wordpress.org/support/plugin/woocommerce-apg-sms-notifications) plugin integration: it’s now possible to add the Multibanco payment details to the SMS message sent by this plugin by using the %multibanco_ifthen% variable on the message template
-* Shows alternate callback URL on WordPress installations that don't have pretty permalinks active (Why?
+* Shows alternate callback URL on WordPress installations that don’t have pretty permalinks active (Why?
 Oh why??)
 * New callback test tool on the edit order screen, if WP_DEBUG is set to true
-* WPML: Tries to fix the locale if WPML is active and we're loading via AJAX
+* WPML: Tries to fix the locale if WPML is active and we’re loading via AJAX
 * WPML: Get’s the title in the correct language for the icon’s alt attribute
 * WPML: Shows the payment instructions on the correct language on the “Thank You” page and on Order Status and Customer Notes emails
 * Now using WooCommerce’s `payment_complete` function so that orders with only downloadable items go directly to completed instead of processing